 We will work with families and communities to ensure that children grow up in a safe and nurturing environment.

-Our vision for children in Thailand is one where they can lead healthy, successful lives, living with a family which offers a loving home.
+Our vision for children is one where they can lead healthy, successful lives, living with a family which offers a loving home.
 Currently, this is not the case for thousands of children living in Thailand.
-With your support we aim to strengthen families and community support services to enable children to reach their potential.
+We aim to strengthen families and community support services to enable children to reach their potential.

 Every child has rights, whatever their ethnicity, gender, religion, language, abilities or any other status.
 Safe Child Thailand recognises that vulnerable children need additional support in reaching their rights and our work will be aimed at these children, their families and communities.